 Safely remove USB software

-RemoveDrive is a free command-line tool which will help to ensure you don’t lose data when working with USB drives.
+RemoveDrive is a free command-line tool that will help to ensure you don’t lose data when working with USB drives.
 It lets you safely remove your USB drive, preventing the loss of your data.
 Before you start using it, you have to set your preferences first.
 The application runs just as you run your PC’s CMD – it doesn’t have any user interface.

 How to setup RemoveDrive:

 - Unzip the files from the ZIP file.

 - Open the folder in which you have unzipped the content.

 - You can see two folders that are “Win32” and “x64”, open “Win32” if you are using 32 Bit operating system else open “x64” if you are using 64 Bit Operating System.

 - Copy the file and paste the shortcut anywhere you want.

 - Now right-click on the shortcut and click on Properties.